Hupka/poc-tauri-rust-ax-bindings/README.md

+# Rust bindings for macOS Accessibility API

-# Playground app to utilize macOS Accessibility APIs within Tauri Apps.
+This project contains a playground app to utilize macOS Accessibility APIs within Tauri Apps.

 **How to run this project:**
 * Clone repository